 Father Eusebio Kino established the mission at Magdalena in 1687.
-He died in 1711, and his crypt and mausoleum are at the center of town.
+He died in 1711.
+His crypt and mausoleum are at the center of town.
 The Father Kino museum is also in Magdalena.
 It contains objects from the indigenous culture of the region, as well as many other artifacts and photographs.

 A stop at San Antonio Paduano del Oquitoa begins the second day of the tour.
 Oquitoa and Tubatuma are my favorite missions of this trip.
 Oquitoa was founded in 1691 by Father Kino and is older than both Tumacacori and San Xavier del Bac in Tucson.
 Oquitoa may mean “white woman” in the Piman language.
-Oquitoa is special for many reasons.
 The mission is beautifully preserved, and still in use today.
-The village cemetery is also at Oquitoa, and I’ve never seen anything like it.
+The village cemetery is also at Oquitoa.
+I’ve never seen anything like it.

 San Francisco de Atil is a perfect example of the old and new side by side.
 The mission was founded in 1687.
 Before the mission at Atil changed hands from the Jesuits to the Franciscans, it was called, “The Seven Archangels of Atil.”
 Not much was going on in this sleepy little village during an overcast day, but we were warmly welcomed by the mission caretakers.